ByteThirst™ QueryWeight™ Calculation Methodology

-How we estimate the environmental impact of your AI usage
+How we estimate the water, energy, and CO₂ cost of every AI interaction

 Summary

-ByteThirst estimates the water consumption, energy usage, and carbon emissions of your AI interactions across ChatGPT, Claude, Gemini, Copilot, Perplexity, Poe, You.com, and Bing Chat.
+ByteThirst is a Chrome browser extension that estimates the water consumption, energy use, and carbon emissions of your AI interactions across 14 platforms: ChatGPT, Claude, Gemini, Copilot, Perplexity, Poe, You.com, Mistral, HuggingChat, Figma AI, Lovable.dev, Bolt.new, NotebookLM, and Google AI Studio.
+All values are estimates, not precise measurements.
 Every estimate is presented as a range (low / mid / high) to communicate the significant uncertainty inherent in these calculations.
 We anchor our model to the best available public measurements and apply scaling factors for query complexity and model size.

 Calculation Pipeline